 This narrow look on cricket outside the dominant outposts was shown in all its shame by a video by ESPN Cricinfo, attempting to profile the Japanese Under 19 team.
 More holes in the video than Swiss cheese exposed a lack of knowledge and research; from errors discussing player background, to incorrect information on Associate cricket’s framework.
 Unfortunately, it also proved that by dominating in its coverage, its indoctrinated readership barely noticed the problems.
 It only took condemnation from the emerging game’s union of fans, and the Japanese Cricket Association, to call it out.
 The video was subsequently removed.

 The worst part of all this is that ESPN Cricinfo has the leading workhorse in covering Associate cricket in Peter Della Penna, while Cricbuzz features the excellent Bertus de Jong.
 Anyone who has crossed paths with Peter can attest to his hard work, multitasking as a photographer, writer, and as a statistician for himself, jotting down ball-by-ball details on his trusty yellow notepad.
 The best part?
 He plays no favourites.
 If something untoward plays out, he’s likely to be the first person to call it out.
-So why, with Peter in the wings, was he not consulted?
+So why, with Peter in the wings, was he not consulted on any Japan coverage?
 That’s driving a Fiat when you have a Ferrari in the garage.